Which Internet Service Provider Offers the Best 1 Gbps Fibre Broadband Plan in Singapore?

 *FTP installation is only for homes that are not reached by fibre broadband yet.
 You can do a quick search to check if your house is covered at netlinktrust.com.
 To install a Fibre Termination Point (FTP) costs $160.50 for HDB and condominiums, or $288.90 for landed houses.
 This is imposed by the NetLink Trust (NLT), but a few telcos waive it (i.e. MyRepublic and Singtel as of March 2019).

 ^The total cost does not include FTP installation.
 It includes a service activation fee from NLT of $56.71 (inclusive of GST), which is separate from ONT/Router activation.

 Take note that price is not the only concern when you are choosing a high-speed internet plan.
 Let’s go into detail below.

 Cheap has always been WhizComms selling point.
 Whatever the competition charges, they will come up with a plan that is just slightly cheaper.

-Its 12-year plan costs $38 per month, but the 24-month plan costs $34 per month, which is the cheapest in the market.
+Its 12-month plan costs $38 per month, but the 24-month plan costs $34 per month, which is the cheapest in the market.
 You get:

 - Free wireless router (brand not specified)

 - Free weekday installation (9 am to 5.30pm)